android-generic/vendor_ag-archive/README.md

 @phhusson @cwhuang @maurossi @goffioul @me176c-dev @bosconovic @farmerbb @aclegg2011 @eternityson and many others

 And these great teams second:
-@Google @LineageOS @GZR @OmniROM @SlimROM @ParanoidAndroid @dahliaOS and many others, for you still lead the way for Open Innovation in the Android community.
+@Google @LineageOS @GZR @OmniROM @SlimROM @ParanoidAndroid @dahliaOS @waydroid and many others, for you still lead the way for Open Innovation in the Android community.

+Projects Used:
+@boringdroid @easybashgui @smart-dock @android-x86 @projectceladon